susam/dotfiles/debian-vm-setup.md

   4. Select *Auto-mount*.
 Select *Make Permanent*.
 Click *OK*.

 ### Reboot ###
-Reboot the Debian VM, so that the system
+Reboot the Debian VM, so that the system to ensure that all Guest Additions features setup in the previous section are enabled.

 Minimalize VM Window